-- 1 tablespoon regular American chili powder not habanero (feel free to use more if you want it really spicy)
+- 1 tablespoon regular American salt-free chili powder

-- 2 15 oz cans low-sodium black beans drained and rinsed well
+- two 15 oz cans low-sodium black beans, drained & rinsed

 - 2 teaspoons regular chili powder

-- Prepare the rice first by giving it a good rinse under cold water for about a minute.
+Rinse the rice with cold water for about a minute.
 This will help to prevent too sticky of rice.
 Then combine all of the "rice" ingredients into a medium pot and bring to a boil.
-Once boiling, immediately turn it to the lowest heat, cover and let cook for 35-40 minutes until tender and every little bit of that liquid is gone.
-Mine took 38 minutes.
-Remove from the heat and return the lid and let it sit for just 5 minutes (set your timer).
+Once boiling, immediately turn it to the lowest heat, cover and cook for 35-40 minutes until tender and all the liquid is gone.
+Remove from the heat, cover and steam for just 5 minutes (set your timer).
 Fluff with a fork and leave the lid off.

 - When the rice is almost done cooking, prepare the beans by combining the "beans" ingredients and heat either over the stove or microwave.

-- Prepare the sauce by combining the "sauce" ingredients into a small bowl and whisk really well until smooth.
-It will thicken better using a whisk.
+Add the "sauce" ingredients to a small bowl and whisk well until smooth.
+It will thicken best using a whisk.
 Add as much water to desired taste/consistency.
-This is a strong sauce so that it really stands out in the dish.
-The more water you add, the more diluted the flavor.
-I added 3 tablespoons of water to mine.

 Vegan, gluten-free, oil-free, nut-free, low-fat, high-protein